redhat-ai-americas/xml-analysis-framework/examples/README.md

 ## Requirements

-All examples use only Python standard library (3.7+) with no external dependencies.
+All examples use only Python standard library (3.8+) and defusedxml for secure parsing.